 - Journal of Ethnopharmacology 132 (2010) 466-472, Chulalongkorn University and University of London

-Thanaka helps to prevent drug-resistant Malaria
+Thanaka may help to prevent drug-resistant Malaria

 The prevention and treatment of drug-resistant malaria is becoming increasingly difficult.
 Villagers combine traditional medicines to create their own tools for preventing dangerous mosquito bites.
 In Myanmar, villagers commonly use Thanaka cream, a paste made from the ground bark of the Thanaka plant and mosquito repellant, mixed into a topical skin cream.
 Thanaka paste offers locals cooling sun protection and cosmetic benefits such as reducing oiliness, tightening pores, and improving their overall complexion.
 Thanaka cream on its own can help cure acne, fungus, and prevent mosquito bites.
 So, when mixed with an additional mosquito repellent ingredient the potency and preventative qualities of this magical ingredient grow.